jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 5. Verify the version number of the loaded driver with \`modinfo wacom
     \| grep version\`.
 6. Push to the remote: **git push origin master**.
+7. By default, the git push command doesn’t transfer tags to remote servers.
+Push the tag to the remote: **git push origin input-wacom-VERSION**.
-7. Run the release script: **sh release.sh** with the correct arguments (--user <username>@ <path>).
+8. Run the release script: **sh release.sh** with the correct arguments (--user <username>@ <path>).
 This script will push the tag and upload the tarball to the remote.
-8. Type up a short announcement summarizing the new features in this version and insert it in the generated .announce email file (the git shortlog).
+9. Type up a short announcement summarizing the new features in this version and insert it in the generated .announce email file (the git shortlog).
-9.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink") using git send-email.
+10. **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink") using git send-email.
-10. Close all Sourceforge and Github bugs that were fixed in this release ***and** which are fixed in an upstream Linux release* by setting the status to "closed-fixed" and posting the following
+11. Close all Sourceforge and Github bugs that were fixed in this release ***and** which are fixed in an upstream Linux release* by setting the status to "closed-fixed" and posting the following
     message: "Fix available in Linux <version> and input-wacom